Annual Technical Report 2004 on Trademark Information Activities submitted by Republic of Korea (SCIT/ATR/TM/2004/KR)

 Bibliographic data and processing for search purposes

-Since first publishing gazettes on CD-ROMs in May 1998, we have used the searchable SGML format for our search system.
-We also converted earlier data into the SGML format.
-Currently, our examiners can conduct full text searches of registered trademarks published as far back as 1947.
+Since first publishing gazettes on CD-ROMs in May 1998, KIPO has used the searchable SGML format for its search system.
+It has also converted earlier data into SGML format.
+Currently, KIPO’s examiners can search full text searches of registered trademark published as far back as 1947.

 IV.
 Trademark manual search file establishment and upkeep

-In 2003, we reclassified 60,000 items of figurative marks in accordance with the new classification guidelines.
-We also gave a similar group code to the 239,000 designated goods that lacked such a code.
-To enforce the Madrid Protocol, we established an English database of those designated goods in order to make a system that could automatically give a similar group code to other applications filed in English.
+For the enforcement of Madrid Protocol, KIPO established an English database of those designated goods in order to make a system that can automatically gives a similar group code to further applications filed in English.

 Storage, including mass storage media

-KIPOnet’s storage configuration has two sections: IP administration and the search system.
-Since electronic applications are original copies and comprise most of the operating data, the storage of electronic applications is essential to the operation of the KIPOnet system.
-Consequently, we have applied a mirroring of the Raid 1 method to the storage disk.
+KIPOnet’s storage configuration is divided into two sections: IP administration and the search system.
+Since electronic applications are original copies and comprise the majority of the operating data, the storage of electronic applications is essential to the operation of the KIPOnet system.
+Consequently, KIPO has applied a mirroring of the Raid 1 method to the storage disk.

 Search systems apply Raid S or Auto Raid according to the kind of storage disks.
 The Raid S method takes the parity up to 25 percent, which is the fundamental means for protecting data.
 Auto Raid, however, has automatic parity that can be adjusted to the volume of data.